 Once your offer is accepted, it’s time to finalize your mortgage approval with your Advisor.
 Your Advisor will require additional details and the offer of purchase before processing your mortgage application.
 Here is a mortgage checklist to help keep track: current employment records, income, assets, debts, property information, and any financial blemishes.

 The deal is now ready to close and you almost bought your first home!
 The work isn’t quite over yet, you will need to arrange utilities contracts, get homeowners insurance, land and title transfer, and meet with your lawyer.

 Now it’s time to celebrate this big milestone.
 Whether this was your first home, or you just haven’t done it in a while, this homebuyer’s guide should help put you in the driver seat to homeownership.
-For more information on the mortgage process, contact an Advisor today.
+To get the advice you deserve regarding the mortgage process, ask an expert today.